By Stephanie Younger •

 Over a week and a half ago, #TheShowMustBePaused and its mission was co-opted and named, “Blackout Tuesday.”
 Tens of millions of Instagram users, many of which are comprised of white people and non-Black people of color, posted a Black square on their profiles in “solidarity” with the Black community.
 A few of these users were “well-intentioned” white liberals that I previously knew.
 Quite a few of them unfollowed, unfriended and blocked me on social media for speaking out and taking action against anti-Black racism, years prior to these recent events.
 These were also white liberals who were being praised for something they silenced, ostracized me for, and told me to my face, that what I do “isn’t real activism.”
 Many of the white liberals I knew, who participated in Blackout Tuesday, have also labeled me with stereotypes ingrained in misogynoir.
 Like the white liberals who were, and likely still are, apathetic towards the long fight for Black lives, those who frequently, if not always, remained silent, seemingly waited to speak up on social media until recently, when being “down” for Black lives was co-opted by people who look like them, and until they saw it as “trendy.”

 Listening to Black women and uplifting our voices is key to anti-racism, but some of these “well-intentioned” white liberals have been disingenuous to the resources that are available to them in plain sight.
-More often than ever, I’ve personally been asked to do intellectual labor for stuff that white liberals can search on Google.
-We as your Black female friends are not the spokespeople for our race, so don’t depend on Black women to “educate” you, or rely on our intellectual labor for you to be anti-racist.
+More often than ever, I’ve personally been asked to do intellectual and emotional labor for stuff that white liberals can search on Google.
+We are not the spokespeople for our race, so don’t depend on Black women to “educate” you, or rely on our intellectual labor for you to be anti-racist.
 In my article that was published four weeks ago, I wrote that white liberals shouldn’t tokenize Black women as “teachable moments,” nor should we be used as accessories to look “more diverse.”
 This is self-serving, in the sense that it makes white liberals feel better about themselves, and therefore more like an “exception.”

 After tokenizing Black women, the same “well-intentioned” white liberals who preach about uplifting Black voices, often co-opt Black women’s work.
 For example, white liberals often exploit our organizing for their own self-promotion, in order to make their businesses, corporations, media platforms and even their organizations, look “diverse.”
-White liberals appropriate our intellectual property, by passing off our writings as their own, or by leading chants at protests, that are for and by Black people.
+White liberals appropriate our intellectual property, by passing off our writings as their own, or by attempting to center their voices at protests, that are for and by Black people.
 I am especially infuriated with white liberals often co-opt racism in a way that is self-serving, and garners the support that is needed by Black women–who know and experience firsthand how those “well-intentioned” white liberals behave, or have behaved, behind closed doors.
 This manifests itself when white liberals often talk over and silence Black women’s voices, by accusing us of attacking them and other white people when we challenge their intentions, due to the fact that they see Black women as “angry,” or “predatory.”
 When Black women identify the little respect “well-intentioned” white liberals have for us, when the press, their Facebook friends and their Instagram followers aren’t watching them, we are silenced and outed as “shady.”
 When we call out white liberals for co-opting our work, we’re outed as “jealous.”
 White liberals, your anti-racism should not be at the expense of Black women and the support that we need, as people who are often outed as “aggressive,” and criminalized by the police, for speaking out and taking action against anti-Black racism.
 Anti-racist advocacy is not self-serving, and it’s not about how you’re benefiting from it, or getting something out of Black women’s work, but it’s about uplifting Black women’s voices and being open to our criticisms.

 Here is my call-to-action to “well-intentioned” white liberals.